 Finally, although Violet constantly talks about the pressure she feels to escape her life as a surrogate, the urgency never comes across as something real or palpable.
 A cliffhanger ending promises more twists and intrigue, but those promises are largely too late.
 While readers looking for books in a certain vein will find another entertaining story in The Jewel, those looking for a story that is as well-rounded as it is engaging will be better served elsewhere.

-Possible Pairings: Crewel by Gennifer Albin, Frostblood by Elly Blake, Eve by Anna Carey, The Selection by Kiera Cass, Wither by Lauren DeStefano, Never Let Me Go by Kazuo Ishiguro, Legend by Marie Lu, For Darkness Shows the Stars by Diana Peterfreund
+Possible Pairings: Crewel by Gennifer Albin, Frostblood by Elly Blake, Eve by Anna Carey, The Selection by Kiera Cass, The Good Luck Girls by Charlotte Nicole Davis, Wither by Lauren DeStefano, Everless by Sara Holland, Never Let Me Go by Kazuo Ishiguro, Legend by Marie Lu, Girls of Paper and Fire by Natasha Ngan, For Darkness Shows the Stars by Diana Peterfreund